 · Lights – Lastly, make sure all lights are working to the best of your knowledge.
 A taillight or even headlight could go out without you noticing it at first.
 If this happens, you’d prefer not to get pulled over by police to alert you to the problem.

 One other item when considering buying a new truck is making sure you have good auto insurance.
+Also, it’s important to keep your trucking permits and licenses up to date.

 Although your goal is to avoid accidents to the best of your abilities, you may end up in one.
 As such, a good policy will help you lower expenses for repairs to your vehicle and even another’s car or truck.